angelav8/python-unit-tests/README.md

 ## Step 2: Create Azure Pipeline Configuration File

-Create an `azure-pipelines.yml` file in the root of your repository.
-This file will define the steps to set up the environment, run the tests, and trigger the production deployment.
+Create an Azure pipelines CI configuration file, within this file you should have the below tasks

 ```
-trigger:
-- main
-- develop

-pool:
-  vmImage: 'ubuntu-latest'
+#Install python
 steps:
 - task: UsePythonVersion@0
-  inputs:
-    versionSpec: '3.x'
   displayName: 'Use Python 3.x'

-- task: PipToolInstaller@0
   inputs:
-    versionSpec: 'latest'
+      versionSpec: 3.x

-  displayName: 'Install Pip'
+# Install pytest and any other dependancies

-- task: Pip@0
+- script: |
-  inputs:
-    pipPackage: '-r requirements.txt'
+   pip install pytest
-  displayName: 'Install Python Dependencies'
+ displayName: 'Install pytest'

+# The below block creates a folder for the logs to sit on
+# Runs pytests in a tests/ folder
+# Outputs the test results in a XML file using azures predefined variables
+# the || true condition will pass to the next task even if the python tests fail
+# We proceed to the next task even though the tests fail to publish the test results
-- task: PythonTestRunner@0
+- script: |
-  inputs:
-    testWorkingDirectory: 'tests/'
-    pytestArgs: ''
-    resultsFile: 'test-results.xml'
+   mkdir -p $(Build.Repository.LocalPath)/logs
+   python -m pytest tests/ --junitXML=$(Build.Repository.LocalPath)/logs/test-results.xml || true
   displayName: 'Run Pytest Integration Tests'

+# This Azure pipelines task publishes the test results
+# This allows you to visulise the reports and dashboards related to testing
+# This task will fail if the tests fail
 - task: PublishTestResults@2
   inputs:
-    testResultsFormat: 'pytest'
-    testResultsFiles: 'test-results.xml'
+    testResultsFiles: 'test-*.xml'
     publishRunAttachments: true
-  condition: succeededOrFailed()
+    failTaskOnFailedTests: true
   displayName: 'Publish Test Results'
 ```

-   ## Explanation

-1. **Trigger**: Specifies the branch to trigger the pipeline (e.g., `main`).
-2. **Pool**: Defines the virtual machine image to use (e.g., `ubuntu-latest`).
-3. **Jobs**: Defines a job named `TestAndDeploy`.
-4. **Steps**:
-   - **UsePythonVersion**: Sets up the Python version.
-   - **Install dependencies**: Installs the required dependencies from `requirements.txt`.
-   - **Run unit tests**: Runs the unit tests using `unittest`.
-   - **Deploy to Production**: Deploys to production if the tests are successful.
-Replace `<Your Azure Subscription>` with your actual Azure subscription ID and add your production deployment script.

    ## Step 3: Set Up Azure DevOps Project

 1. **Create a new project**: Go to Azure DevOps and create a new project.
+2. **Import/Upload the demo project** Change variables to suit your own configuration
-2. **Create a new pipeline**: Navigate to Pipelines > Create Pipeline.
+3. **Create a new pipeline**: Navigate to Pipelines > Create Pipeline.
-3. **Connect to your repository**: Select your repository where the `azure-pipelines.yml` file is located.
+4. **Connect to your repository**: Select your repository where the `azure-pipelines.yml` file is located.
-4. **Run the pipeline**: Save and run the pipeline.
+5. **Run the pipeline**: Save and run the pipeline.

 ## Step 4: Verify and Deploy